 - Catchphrase Interruptus: The episode opens with a pair of Borg cubes doing their You Will Be Assimilated Resistance Is Futile thing, only to be Killed Mid-Sentence.

-- The Chains of Commanding: Janeway ponders how she's Lonely at the Top, having to make the decision over whether they should proceed at great risk, or give up and spend the rest of their lives in the Delta Quadrant.
+- The Chains of Commanding: Janeway ponders how she's Lonely at the Top, having to make the decision over whether they should proceed into Borg space at great risk, or give up and spend the rest of their lives in the Delta Quadrant.
 Chakotay assures her You Are Not Alone.
 Later when Chakotay won't support her alliance with the Borg, Janeway declares that she's alone after all.

 - Chekhov's Gun: The neural transceiver; the Borg attempt to use them on Janeway and Tuvok in order to link their thoughts to the Hive Mind.
 Chakotay later uses one to link his thoughts with Seven of Nine to distract her.